nprapps/tshirt/README.md

 What is this?
 -------------

-This branch -- **landing-page** -- is for the placeholder page that will appear on our t-shirt site before the full application launches.
+This branch &mdash; **landing-page** &mdash; is for the placeholder page that will appear on our t-shirt site before the full application launches.
 It announces the launch date, asks our Kickstarter backers (and t-shirt purchasers) to send us photos and features the project trailer.

 **DO NOT** merge it with "master."
-I presume bad things will happen.
+I assume bad things will happen.

 Assumptions
 -----------